ASNeG/OpcUaStack/docs/source/3_development/_index.rst

 =================

-This part of the documentation is aimed to provide the necessary information to develop your own applications with ASNeG OPC UA Stack.
+This part of the documentation is aimed to provide the necessary information to develop your own applications with ASNeG OPC UA Stack without deep knowledge about OPC UA protocol.

 .. toctree::